CD3/libField/README.md

 Physics simulations often require you to work with large arrays of data that correspond to some physical quantity that is defined at multiple points in space (i.e. a field).
-For example, a finite-difference heat solver would create store an initial temperature distribution and then "update" this distribution as it stepped forward in time.
+For example, a finite-difference heat solver would create an initial temperature distribution and then "update" this distribution as it stepped forward in time.
-The finite-difference time-domain method for electrodynamics operates on an arrays of data for the electric and magnetic fields.
+The finite-difference time-domain method for electrodynamics operates on an array of data for the electric and magnetic fields.

 Since these algorithms are used for a physics simulation, they depend on the coordinate system.
 For example,